777Hemant/smart-learn/README.md

 # smart-learn

 # Project Description 📝
-StudyNotion is a fully functional ed-tech platform that enables users to create, consume, and rate educational content. <br/>
+Smart Learn is a fully functional ed-tech platform that enables users to create, consume, and rate educational content. <br/>
 The platform is built using the **MERN stack**, which includes ReactJS, NodeJS, MongoDB, and ExpressJS.
 <h2>Live link 🌍📡 - [https://smart-learn-edtech-plateform.vercel.app/ ]</h2>
 <hr/>